INTRODUCTION

 At the start of any project I always confirm with stakeholders 3 things:

-- Who are we solving for?
+• Who are we solving this for?

-- What are the goals of the project?
+• What are their goals and the goals of the business?

 MARKET RESEARCH